 University of Sydney Library Collections

 The University of Sydney Library provides a rich and diverse collection of resources that support and further the teaching and research programs of the University.
-From rare books and extensive print collections through to electronic networked resources and research data, these collections provide a scale and depth necessary for a leading research-intensive University.
+From rare books and extensive print collections through to a Wide-ranging electronic resources and research data, these collections provide a scale and depth necessary for a leading research-intensive University.

 Most of the Library's print collections are arranged according to the Dewey Decimal Classification System.
 See this page for more information on call numbers, from our catalogue help pages.